ceo777/diesel-attack-ton-nft/README.md

 ### Build the contract

->Compiled smart contracts HEX code is to be written to the `build` directory in project root.
-It must be created before building.
+>FunC smart contracts will be compiled and saved as HEX code into the `build` directory in project root.
+It must be created with appropriate access permissions before building.

 1. Install all the dependencies:
     ```sh